xinglab-ai/self-consistent-expression-recovery-machine/README.md

 # Results:

 ![image](im1.png)
 Figure.
 Analysis of simulated scRNA-seq data with 5 classes.
-The histograms of the original data, downsampled data, and imputed data by MAGIC, mcImpute, and SERM are shown in the first row of (a).
-The learned distribution by SERM in this case is exponential.
-Visualization of original, downsampled, and imputed data by t-SNE and UMAP are shown in the second and third rows, respectively. t-SNE and UMAP results from SERM imputed data are much better in separating the classes, when compared to other techniques.
-The clustering accuracy and cluster quality indices for t-SNE visualizations of imputed data from different methods are shown in (b).
+The histograms of the reference data, observed data (1% sampling efficiency), and imputed data by MAGIC, mcImpute, and SERM are shown in the first row of (a).
+Visualization of reference, observed,  and imputed data by t-SNE and UMAP are shown in the second and third rows, respectively. t-SNE and UMAP results from SERM imputed data are much better in separating the classes, whereas MAGIC degrades the data as a result of imputation.
+The clustering accuracy and cluster quality indices for UMAP visualizations of imputed data from different methods are shown in (b).
+Data are presented as mean values +/- standard deviation (SD).
+Error bars represent the standard deviation of the indices for n=1000 different initializations of k-means clustering.